 Times are tough — there’s no easy way around it.

 These headwinds can easily eat away restaurant profitability if operators don’t act.

 While there’s no “solving” for food inflation, the negative impacts can be mitigated and margins protected.
 Operators have multiple means of riding out this wave of high inflation without sacrificing profitability.

 Keep reading to learn more about the current food inflation and its impact on restaurants to date.
 See what’s happened in past inflationary environments, and get a few ideas for how to limit the negative impacts of inflation.

-- October 2022 CPI for food away from home is up 8.6 percent YoY — rising 0.9 percent MoM in August, September, and now October
+- January 2023 CPI for food away from home (restaurants) is at 8.2 percent YoY — down 0.1 percent MoM from December '22

 - Past inflationary and recession environments show that customers trade down rather than out of restaurant spending — and it's already happening

 - Operators can capture the trade down and help protect profitability by optimizing sales channels and controlling costs